 - Representing you in court, if no reasonable settlements are offered

-Contact a Personal Injury Attorney in California with Experience in Handling Comparative Negligence Cases
+Contact a Personal Injury Attorney in California for Help!

 At Demas Law Group, P.C., we understand that there is a human story in every case we take.
 That’s why we fight so hard.